Jotaro's Food Review

 Ijok, Selangor, Malaysia - August 2014

 You must be thinking that we are crazy to be cycling for hours in the rain.
-Well we did have a couple of stops along the way.
-First was having some Nasi Melayu at Tasik Biru and then just before lunch we popped in to visit a nearby rabbit farm at Bukit Badong.
+Well we did have a couple of other stops along the way.
+First was having some Nasi Melayu at Tasik Biru for breakfast, and then just before lunch we popped in to visit a nearby rabbit farm at Bukit Badong.

-While waiting for the food to be served, a few of us went to the "kitchen" (an open shedded area) to see how the chicken are prepared and cooked.
-The seasoned chicken together with some herbs are wrapped in aluminium foil.
+At Ijok, while waiting for the food to be served, a few of us went to the "kitchen" (an open shedded area) to see how the chicken are prepared and cooked.
+The seasoned chicken together with some herbs wrapped in aluminium foil.
 The wrapped chicken is then coated with a thick layer of mud and put into an "oven".
 The oven was basically a large steel tray filled with sand.
 The muddied chicken are put into the oven and are fully enclosed by the sand.
 A strong fire burns from below, while at the same time hot embers are put on top to even out the baking process.

 The chicken takes about close to seven hours to cook in this make-shift oven.
 It's because of this long cooking time that orders for the Beggar's Chicken have to be made one day in advance.